 Identify your user stories (and validate, validate, validate!)

-Your first step is to identify the users and user stories to build your solution around.
+Your first step is to identify the users and user stories to build your app around.
 These should be centered around the biggest pain points and opportunities for impact you identified in scoping–not just the loudest voice in the room.

 For example, will your enumerators need to register new cases to a list?
 Will your supervisors need to provide a specific set of feedback to field workers at regular intervals?
 Look at the specific interactions and flows of your current data collection program to see what each of these use cases (or user stories) is for your program.

 Below are a few key questions to consider while developing this list of user stories.
-These questions should help open your eyes to the potential impact of your solution:
+These questions should help open your eyes to the potential impact of your tool:

-- How will my solution change existing processes and roles?
+- How will my app change existing processes and roles?

 - How will those changes affect each player in the system?

 - Are those changes addressing pain points and improving workflows, or just complicating things?

-Validate your user stories and the answers to these questions with your team before you start designing the technical structure of your solution to avoid building a solution that is misaligned with your project and end users’ needs.
+Validate your user stories and the answers to these questions with your team before you start designing the technical structure of your solution to avoid building an app that is misaligned with your project and end users’ needs.
 Are these experiences they would like to be improved?
 Can your tool provide feedback to help?
 Is your proposed solution going to conflict with any other responsibilities they hold?
-They should be able to answer these questions in a way that indicates whether your new mobile data collection solution will be well received and regularly used.
+They should be able to answer these questions in a way that indicates whether your new mobile data collection tool will be well received and regularly used.

 Design the structure of your system